MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/service-level-objectives.md

 A SLI specification is a formal statement of your users' expectations about one particular dimension of reliability for your service, like latency or availability.

-Start simple by selecting the right metrics to measure and collect, and not overcomplicating it by collecting too many metrics that aren't meaningful.
+Start simple by selecting the right metrics to measure and collect, and don't overcomplicate it by collecting too many metrics that aren't meaningful.
 Ensure that the SLIs you define have a direct relationship to the customer experience.
 This is why it is important to understand the perspective of the users in order to start with only a few indicators.

 If your service is resource constrained in some way, such as memory or CPU, then its saturation can also be a great SLI.
 However, saturation should not be used as an SLO since it does not directly correspond to a poor user experience (a service can have high memory utilization but users are unaffected).